EricYJA/Flask_MusicDB/README.md

 - If you are a member in my group, just ask for the rest of the project.
 I only uploaded part of the project for security reason.
 - This is for better communication and distribution for front end and back end.
-- Follow the instructions below to get the whole project working if you are collaborator of this project
+- Follow the instructions below to get the whole project working if you are a collaborator of this project